 Design Your Surveys Keeping Respondents in Mind

 Hope you know the saying, “The first impression is the last impression”.
 Designing your survey using a professional custom theme appeals the most to your target audience.
-You could use a survey software to customize the survey with your logo, color, font, style, and theme.
-You can even insert images and videos in your survey.
-A well-designed and respondent-friendly survey, indeed, persuades respondents to take the survey.
-Respondents need to feel that much effort has gone into the survey questions.
-Only then will they bother to participate in the survey.
+You could use a survey software to customize the questionnaire with your logo, color, font, style, and theme.
+You can even insert images and videos.
+A well-designed and respondent-friendly survey, indeed, persuades respondents to share their views.
+Respondents need to feel that much effort has gone into preparing the questions.
+Only then will they bother to share their insights and feedback with you.

 Follow the “KISS” Principle

 Let’s not “keep it simple, stupid”, but “keep it short, stupid”.
-The shorter is the survey; the better will be the response rate.
+The shorter your questionnaire is; the better will be the response rate.
 Research shows survey abandonment rises with every additional question asked.
-There is a direct correlation between the number of questions asked and the rate of survey abandonment.
-Ensure that you ask 10 questions at the maximum to improve survey response rate.
-Asking less than ten questions guarantees the highest rate of survey completion.
+There is a direct correlation between the number of questions asked and the rate of abandonment.
+Ensure that you ask 10 questions at the maximum to ensure a high response rate.
+Asking less than ten questions guarantees the highest rate of completion.

-One of the easiest ways to guarantee your survey reaches the target audience is by sending it via email.
-But, there are chances they ignore the survey sent to their inbox.
+One of the easiest ways to reach your target audience is by sending them messages via email.
+But, there are chances they ignore or miss out on messages in their inbox due to any reason.
 So, it’s better to post surveys on your social media pages or embed them into your website.
-It is even possible to send surveys through SMS.
+It is even possible to send them out to customers through SMS.
 Sharing a survey on social media and elsewhere becomes easy when you employ a survey software.
 Respondents enjoy participating in Facebook polls since doing so lends them a sense of social belongingness.

-But avoid spam by mapping survey responses to your marketing automation platform, and exclude those who have taken the survey already.
+But avoid spam by mapping survey responses to your marketing automation platform, and exclude those who have already answered the questionnaire before.